A topic from the subject of Biochemistry in Chemistry.

 Data Analysis

-The data from industrial biochemistry experiments are analyzed using a variety of statistical and computational methods.
-These methods are used to identify trends and patterns in the data and to develop models that can be used to predict the behavior of biochemical systems.
+Data from industrial biochemistry experiments are analyzed using statistical and computational methods to identify trends, patterns, and develop predictive models of biochemical systems.

 Applications